Eva D'haene

 Who is Rocío?

-Rocío is a PhD student in the FunGen lab since December 2019.
-Her project involves the unravelling of the function of two transcription factors, ZFHX3 and ZFHX4, in neuronal development and assess how dysfunction can lead to disease.
+Rocío was a PhD student in the FunGen lab since December 2019.
+Her project involved the unravelling of the function of two transcription factors, ZFHX3 and ZFHX4, in neuronal development and assess how dysfunction can lead to disease.

-To better understand how loss of function can lead to disease, she uses CRISPR-Cas9 genome engineering and overexpression to study the molecular, morphological, and electrophysiological effects of aberrant proteins.
-She also works with in vivo models, Drosophila melanogaster and Danio rerio, to study the phenotypical effects of ZFHX3 and ZFHX4 aberrations.
+To better understand how loss of function can lead to disease, she used CRISPR-Cas9 genome engineering and overexpression to study the molecular, morphological, and electrophysiological effects of aberrant proteins.
+She also worked with in vivo models, Drosophila melanogaster and Danio rerio, to study the phenotypical effects of ZFHX3 and ZFHX4 aberrations.

 In addition to working in the lab, she highly values specialized skills, therefore she has completed the postgraduate course Human Genetics from the Belgian Society of Human Genetics.